Jesús Tinoco

-Jesús Rafael Tinoco (born April 30, 1995) is a Venezuelan professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Colorado Rockies, Texas Rangers, Chicago Cubs, and Miami Marlins and in Nippon Professional Baseball (NPB) for the Saitama Seibu Lions.
+Jesús Rafael Tinoco (born April 30, 1995) is a Venezuelan professional baseball pitcher in the Miami Marlins organization.
+He has previously played in Major League Baseball (MLB) for the Colorado Rockies, Texas Rangers, and Chicago Cubs, and in Nippon Professional Baseball (NPB) for the Saitama Seibu Lions.

 Career

 Toronto Blue Jays

 Tinoco signed with the Toronto Blue Jays as an international free agent in September 2011.
 He made his professional debut in 2012 with the DSL Blue Jays where he was 0-4 with a 4.14 ERA in 12 games (seven starts).
 He also played in two games for the GCL Blue Jays at the end of the season.
 In 2013, he played for the GCL Blue Jays where he compiled a 0-5 record and 5.09 ERA in 12 games (nine starts) and in 2014 he pitched with the Bluefield Blue Jays where he was 1-9 with a 4.95 ERA in 13 games (12 starts).
 Tinoco began 2015 with the Lansing Lugnuts.